aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 after random data generated, they produced to a topic kafka line ```test-inter```

 ## Anomaly Detection and Data Aggrigation:
+Before describing any codes, let's see the algorithm that we used in goal 1 and 2
+### Sliding time window — Flexibilization on the time intervals
+Sliding time windows are a flexibilization of tumbling windows.
+Instead of creating non-overlapping intervals, they allow defining how often each interval will be created.
+For example, every 5 minutes, count how many events were detected in the last 30 minutes.

 ## Elasticsearch Integration: